Your creative business is growing, and it’s time to bring on a legal expert to help you.

 - why you’ll likely need to find someone in your state

-- what questions you should ask potential attorneys
+- questions to ask potential attorneys

 - See the list of all the Volunteer Lawyers for the Arts organizations here